lujainfl/twitter-topic-sentiment-analysis/readme.md

 Note 1: This project description is to be read with the attached Capstone Presentation PDF AND 10 Jupyter Notebooks as directed per each section.

-# Data Science Immersive Captsone
+# Data Science Immersive Captsone - Twitter Sentiment Analysis by Topic for a Select Group
 # Lujain Felemban